 In Massachusetts, the average homeowner uses 109 million BTUs of energy every year to heat, light, cool our homes and power all of our gadgets and appliances.
 We now have affordable technologies in place that can drop that number to zero.
 ‘Net-Zero’homes produce as much energy as they use on an annual basis.

 There are clear benefits to the creation of more energy-efficient homes, in that they reduce stress on both the environment as well as on the homeowner’s wallet.
-Lowering the operating costs of our homes, particularly in a market like ours where the buy-in price can be staggering, is a clear benefit to the consumer.
+Lowering the operating costs of our homes with solar installation San Diego companies, particularly in a market like ours where the buy-in price can be staggering, is a clear benefit to the consumer.

 We are in the midst of a paradigm shift of not only how energy is produced, but also how it is consumed.
 There is profound opportunity on the end-user side of the utility meter for both power production as well as the reduction of energy consumption.
 I understand the resistance of the real estate industry to this shift; it is much easier not to face the responsibility and challenges of the mindful use of resources.
 Our industry has two options, either stick our head in the sand, or participate.
 I believe that the smart business decision is to participate.